Strategic project hero image

 2020 was (also) a challenging year for aviation.
 This strategic project as part of the Safran Cabin company, led our team to look at the micro and macro factors that would shape the future of the industry.

-Role & project ambition
+Role & ambition

 ➀ Products and processes study